- cardio

 Some of the most important changes from improved nutrition and exercise don't show up in the mirror at all—they show up in lab work.
 If you're working with a doctor or healthcare provider, these markers can demonstrate progress that transcends cosmetic changes.

-Blood pressure often improves with weight loss, better nutrition, and regular exercise—sometimes significantly.
+Blood pressure often improves with weight loss, improved nutritional intake and regular exercise—sometimes significantly.
 Lipid panels (LDL cholesterol, HDL cholesterol, triglycerides) frequently shift in favorable directions as people lose abdominal fat and improve their eating habits.
 For those at risk of metabolic issues, fasting glucose and hemoglobin A1C can show improvements in blood sugar regulation.

 These aren't metrics you can track at home (without medical-grade equipment), but they're worth discussing with your clinician at your regular checkups.
 Real health progress often shows up here before it shows up anywhere else.